Signed in as:

 His spare time, such as it was, was filled with music (church choir, Wayne Choralaires, Barbershoppers), the visual arts (he was an accomplished woodcarver, responsible for a number of well-known wooden eagles around town, and stained-glass craftsman), and local history.

 He was active in the Wayne County Historical Society, earning their Lifetime Achievement Award in 2012, and was the guiding force and until shortly before his death, he was the actual guide for the Old Stone Jail.
-The eagle, hand carved by Dick himself, that hung on the wall at Kreitner's restaurant was given to Jeff and Sue Hiller by The Kreitner Family when they owned the Trackside Grill.
-The Hiller's have donated it to The Wayne County Historical Society Museum where it can be enjoyed by visitors for generations.
+The eagle, hand carved by Dick himself, that hung on the wall at Kreitner's restaurant was given to Jeff and Sue Hiller when they owned the Trackside Grill, by The Kreitner Family.
+After they sold the restaurant, The Hiller's donated it to The Wayne County Historical Society Museum where it can be enjoyed by visitors for generations.

 Powered by GoDaddy